Dominic Lawson: Background

-Lawson was born to a Jewish family, the elder son of Conservative politician Nigel Lawson and his first wife socialite Vanessa Salmon.
-Lawson was educated at Eton College (for one year, which he "absolutely hated"), completing his schooling at Westminster School and proceeding to study History at Christ Church, Oxford.
+Lawson was born to a Jewish family, the elder son of Conservative politician Nigel Lawson, Baron Lawson of Blaby and his first wife, socialite Vanessa Salmon.
+He was educated at Eton College, an all-boys independent boarding school, for one year, which he "absolutely hated".
+He then completed his schooling at Westminster School, also an independent school.
+He studied history at Christ Church, Oxford.
 Lawson had three sisters: the TV chef and writer Nigella Lawson; Horatia; and Thomasina (who died of breast cancer in 1993 in her early 30s).
 Their mother, an heir to the Lyons Corner House empire, died from liver cancer in 1985.
 Lawson's father was Chancellor of the Exchequer between 1983 and 1989.

-Lawson was married to Jane Whytehead from 1982 until 1991.

 He has been married to Rosa Monckton, a Roman Catholic, the daughter of the 2nd Viscount Monckton of Brenchley, since 1991.
 The Lawsons have two daughters (another daughter, Natalia, was stillborn), Domenica Marianna Tertia and Savannah Vanessa Lucia; Domenica, who is a goddaughter of Diana, Princess of Wales was born with Down syndrome.